-Figure 7: After Movement
+Figure 7: After Movement (Step 1)

 Now, why do we also need the condition of c-command?
-Well, it is conceivable so far that the constituent that moves puts itself into any position that is freely available.
+To answer this, one should realise that without restrictions the moving constituent may be put into any position that is free.
 For example, take this deep structure

-(257) which salesperson wonders he should promote which product
+(301) which salesperson wonders should he promote which product